 If you contribute to a governmental unemployment compensation program and your contributions are not deductible, the amounts you receive under the program are not included as unemployment compensation until you recover your contributions.
-If you already deducted all of your contributions to the program, the entire amount you receive under the program is included in your income
+If you already deducted all of your contributions to the program, the entire amount you receive under the program is included in your income.

 Most people choose not to have any tax withheld.
 However, depending on your income for the year, your deductions, and how much you have already had withheld from your former job, you could end up owing income tax on your unemployment compensation come April 15.
+The IRS has an online withholding calculator you can use to determine how much you may need to have withheld from your benefits.

-Moreover, if you choose not to have tax withheld, you may have to make estimated tax payments to the IRS throughout the year.
-You are supposed to pay estimated tax if you expect to owe more than $1,000 in income tax for the year.
-However, if you paid no taxes last year--for example, because you were not working--you don't have to pay any estimated tax this year, no matter how much tax you expect to owe.
+However, if you paid no taxes last year—for example, because you were not working—you don't have to pay any estimated tax this year, no matter how much tax you expect to owe.
 You also don't have to pay estimated tax if the amount withheld from the salary from your former job will amount to at least 90% of the total tax you'll have to pay for the year.

-If you do not pay enough tax, either through withholding or estimated tax, or a combination of both, you may have to pay a penalty on the amount you underpaid each quarter.
+If you do not pay enough tax, either through withholding or estimated tax, or a combination of both, you might have to pay a penalty on the amount you underpaid each quarter.
 However, this penalty is fairly small, only about 3% interest.
 This means that it would be cheaper to pay the penalty to the IRS than to borrow money to pay your estimated taxes on time.